College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 The easiest way to review your degree progress if by running your Degree Progress Report, which you can find in Campus Connect, under "Academic Progress."
 The DPR is an easy to understand visual layout of the course and program requirements necessary to complete your degree.

-You are strongly encouraged to review your DPR frequently and to reach out to your graduate director if you notice any descrepencies, like a class not appearing in the appropriate field or a requirement that you completed not reflecting on the report.
+You are strongly encouraged to review your DPR frequently and to reach out to your graduate director if you notice any discrepancies, like a class not appearing in the appropriate field or a requirement that you completed not reflecting on the report.
 (Please note: Often, courses not appearing in the right place will appear under "Additional Courses.")
 Your program and the college office utilize the DPR for degree conferral auditing, so it is vital that your report is up to date.
 A current and accurate DPR will ensure a fast and easy degree conferral.

 You are also able to review your entire course history by generating an unofficial transcript, also found in Campus Connect.